coruscateor/corlib/README.md

 # Corlib

-Corlib is a general purpose library.
+Corlib is a various ideas library.

 ## Contents at a glance: